AlexRiepenhausen/TemporalVideoDenoising/README.md

 Often times, I find myself in a situation where I see something interesting and I want to film it, but the only device available to me is my smartphone.
 While I do own a camera, I cannot always carry it around with me.
 Thus, the combination of a really small smartphone sensor with low light conditions inevitably results in very noisy footage.
-Even though the subject may be interesting, the results can sometimes be borderline unuseable.
+Even though the subject may be interesting, the results can sometimes be borderline unusable.
-Hence, I have decided to spend about two weeks on implementing a denoising algorithm to help me out with this problem.
+Hence, I have decided to spend some time on implementing a denoising algorithm to help me out with this problem.

 ## The Idea